 - Business Plan for "Business Name"

-- If addressing to a company or individual include:
+If you're addressing it to a company or individual, include:

 - Business/Industry Overview.................................Page #